Desaturated25383C/animal-trading-cards/README.md

 # animal-trading-cards-master
- Using basic HTML and CSS to create an animal trading card
+ Use of basic HTML and CSS to create an animal trading card.
+ The card states 3 features of the animal and a fact.